squidfunk/mkdocs-material/docs/contributing/index.md

 Our [Code of Conduct] outlines the expectation for all community members to treat one another with respect, employing inclusive and welcoming language.
-Our commitment is to foster a positive and supportive environment, intolerant of inappropriate, offensive, or harmful behavior.
+Our commitment is to foster a positive and supportive environment, free of inappropriate, offensive, or harmful behavior.

 We take any violations seriously and will take appropriate action in response to